react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 tap: (callbackfn: (value: Data) => void) => TObserver<Data>
 ```

+Represents a tap function that takes a callback function to be executed.

 ### split

 ```ts
 split: () => TObserver<readonly FlatArray<Data[], 20>[]>
 ```

+Represents a function that splits an array into multiple arrays of a specified length.

 ### debounce